Healthy Forests Need Healthy Markets

 Problems with Existing Green Markets

 Green Building.
 Public policies are developing at the federal, state and local level, encouraging the use of green building rating systems.
-While this is certainly a step in the right direction for sustainability, existing policies pub wood--an environmentally responsible material--at a real disadvantage.
+While this is certainly a step in the right direction for sustainability, existing policies put wood--an environmentally responsible material--at a real disadvantage.

 On the other hand, these policies could help keep family-owned forests with a commitment to utilize high environmental standards.
 However, if these policies are structured to discourage the use of wood products, particularly from ATFS-certified forests, family forest owners will be unable to access these growing markets, potentially foregoing added income important for helping families stay on the land and keep their land forested.

-Ecosystem Services Markets.
 Healthy forests provide critical public benefits, inluding clean air and water and wildlife habitat.
-Although a relatively new phenomena, AFF is working to ensure family forest owners are included in these potential markets, as they are the largest forest ownership group in the U.S.
+Although a relatively new phenomena, AFF is working to ensure family forest owners are included in these potential markets, as they are the largest forest ownership group in the U.S. Ecosystem Services Markets.

 Forest Market Policy Priorities

 AFF supports public and private sector policies that help forest owners keep their forests healthy and productive.
 We work to strengthen markets for wood products by encouraging the use of forest products produced from American Tree Farm System-certified lands, which flows into the Sustainable Forestry Initiative® (SFI) Chain of Custody system.
 The SFI market signal provides customers with assurance that the products they purchase are sustainable.

 AFF also supports policies that enable landowners to participate in non-traditional forest products markets, giving them a seat at the table in renewable energy, ecosystem services markets, and habitat credit schemes for endangered species.